 More resistance from the snow means we need more tension in the legs to help break through it and keep our feet beneath us, sometimes even pushing our feet forwards in anticipation.
 Try boot skiing on smooth piste to give an idea of how to stay moving in heavy snow.

 Learn to get ready for changes in terrain and conditions.
 If I’m skiing into a steep bump I want to be tall and extended, so I can absorb some of the pressure when I hit it.
 If the terrain suddenly falls away I need to be low and ready to extend to keep the skis on the snow.

 3. Understand your ski equipment

 Skis slide best in the direction the tips are facing.
 When they glide like this, they bend to manage variations in the snow.
 They were also made to be steered in round turns (modern shaped skis especially so).
 Learning to let them run will ease a lot of the strain in the muscles and give a smooth and fluid ride.

 Boots are the link between you and your skis; when the boot moves, the ski moves.
 Having boots that fit correctly, particularly around the lower leg, is essential to be able to ski smoothly; when I move my leg, I want the boot to respond immediately.

 NEVER allow the foot or leg to rattle around in the boot.

-Check out our article on Ski Boot Fit if you have any issues.
+Check out our article on Ski Boot Fit if you have any questions.